 "I have lived three lives.
 Each one shaped by the one before it.

-— Col Ajai Lal
+— Colonel Ajai Lal

 At fifteen, he joined the Indian Army.
 Twenty-five years later, a tank accident on a river crossing ended that chapter in a single afternoon.